mecid/mecid.github.io/_posts/2020-02-12-customizing-the-shape-of-views-in-swiftui.md

     .clipShape(Circle())
 ```

-We can easily apply clipShape to any view by providing the shape we want.
+We can easily apply *clipShape* to any view by providing the shape we want.
 There are plenty of ready to use shapes like *Rectangle, Capsule, Circle, etc*. provided by *SwiftUI*.
 But anytime you want something unique, for example, a star form, you can quickly implement it by creating a struct conforming *Shape* protocol.
 You can apply any shape you want by doing your math in *path* function.

 > To learn more about Shape protocol, take a look at my ["Building BarChart with Shape API in SwiftUI" post](/2019/08/14/building-barchart-with-shape-api-in-swiftui/).

 ### Masking
 Let's take a look at more complex examples.
 Assume that you have a text component that should use a gradient as the text color.
 You can't implement it by using the *foregroundColor* modifier because it accepts only colors.
 It is the exact case where we might use masking.
-Let's take a look at how we can use masking to use a gradient as the text color.
+Let's take a look at how we can apply masking to use a gradient as the text color.

 ```swift
 struct MaskSample: View {